-Ailing Chinese dissident Liu seriously ill, hospital says
+Ailing China dissident Liu seriously ill, lawyer says Beijing hastening his death

 Police in plain clothes blocked a Reuters journalist from taking video of the hospital entrance.
 When asked if filming was not allowed because of Liu Xiaobo, they said: "Who's that?"

-The journalist was then escorted to was described as a "media center" in a nearby hotel where a man, who only gave his last name Zhang, said no one at the hospital was available for an interview.
+The journalist was then escorted to what was described as a "media centre" in a nearby hotel where a man, who only gave his last name Zhang, said no one at the hospital was available for an interview.

-A couple of video clips of Liu have appeared on YouTube, which is blocked in China, since his sickness came to light and on Sunday, two new ones were posted in which two foreign men, apparently the German and U.S. doctors, appeared to praise the quality of care Liu has received.

-The University of Texas MD Anderson Cancer Center and the University of Heidelberg, where the two doctors work, did not immediately respond to requests for comment on the videos on Monday.

-(Writing by Ben Blanchard; Additional reporting by Sue-Lin Wong in BEIJING; Editing by Robert Birsel)
+Writing by Ben Blanchard; Additional reporting by Sue-Lin Wong in BEIJING and Andrea Shalal in Berlin; Editing by Robert Birsel and Catherine Evans